nkern/nkern.github.io/_pages/profile_hera22.md

-### Improved Limits on the 21 cm EoR Power Spectrum from HERA Phase I
+### New Limits on the 21 cm EoR Power Spectrum from HERA Phase I: Constraining the Heating of the z>8 IGM by the First X-Ray Sources

 HERA Collaboration 2022a (lead author: Kern) |
 <a href="https://iopscience.iop.org/article/10.3847/1538-4357/ac1c78" target="_blank">ApJ, 925, 221</a>